chebbi603/ui-gen-backend/docs/nest-api.md

   - Registers a new user.
   - Body: `{ "email": "user@example.com", "username": "user", "name": "User", "password": "secret123" }`
   - Response: `{ "ok": true }`
   - Behavior: on success, the backend automatically assigns the latest canonical contract to the new user by creating a personalized snapshot seeded from the canonical.
+    - Initial version: the personalized snapshot is created with `version` set to `0.0.0`.
+    - Provenance: `meta.baseVersion` records the canonical version used; `meta.source` is `auto-register`.
-If no canonical exists, registration succeeds without creating a personalized contract.
+    - If no canonical exists, registration succeeds without creating a personalized contract.

 - `POST /auth/login`
   - Logs in and returns JWT.